 Sensory Register Or Sensory Memory

-Each of our senses has a sensory register or sensory memory system.
-Each one holds information for anywhere from a fraction of a second to just a few seconds.
-No processing of the information takes place, and so no meaning is attached to it.
-If it is not attended to (if we do not pay attention to it), then the information is filtered out, lost and forgotten.
-If the information is attended to, then it is transferred to the short-term memory.
-During the few precious moments that the sensory registers hold on to information, a phenomenon known as the "cocktail party effect" can take place:
+The Atkinson-Shiffrin memory model proposes that each sense has a sensory register or sensory memory system.
+These systems retain information for a fraction of a second to a few seconds.
+In the sensory register, no processing of the information takes place.
+Therefore, no meaning is attached to it.
+If not attended to, the information is filtered out, lost, and forgotten.
+If the information is attended to, it is transferred to the short-term memory.
+During the few moments that the sensory registers hold on to information, a phenomenon known as the "cocktail party effect" can take place:

-One example of echoic memory is called the "What did you say?" phenomenon and it is one perhaps all of us have experienced.
-Right after someone says something to us we ask "What did you say?" thinking we have not heard what they said.
-Yet, before they can repeat whatever it is they said, we suddenly "realize" what it was and can respond.
-It is almost as if you hear their words after you have already asked the speaker to repeat.
+One example of echoic memory is the "What did you say?" theory.
+After hearing someone, you might ask, "What did you say?" before you have processed what they said.
+However, before they can repeat themselves, you may suddenly realize what it was and respond.
+It might seem like you hear their words after they occur.

 Short-Term Store Or Short-Term Memory

-According to Atkinson and Shiffrin, the next stage of the modal model of memory is the short-term store.
-It is most often referred to as short-term memory, and it can be thought of as the information you are consciously aware of at any given point in time.
-Hence, the short-term memory is sometimes called the working memory.
+According to Atkinson and Shiffrin, the next stage of the modal memory model is short-term storage, often referred to as short-term memory.
+Short-term memory comprises information you are consciously aware of at any given time.
+Hence, short-term memory is sometimes called working memory.

-Information can be stored in the short-term memory for up to 30 seconds without any effort being made to remember or rehearse it.
+Information can be stored in short-term memory for up to 30 seconds without effort to remember or rehearse.
 After this time, it decays and is lost or forgotten.
-With rehearsal or encoding, the information can be held in the short-term memory for longer periods and can be transferred to the long-term memory.
+With rehearsal or encoding, the information can be held in the short-term memory for extended periods and transferred to the long-term memory.

 Rehearsal can take different forms depending on the type of information.
-According to the modal model of memory, however, much of the encoding which takes place in the short-term memory is auditory encoding.
-This is so because we can rehearse a piece of information in a different manner from which it was perceived.
+According to the modal model of memory, however, much of the encoding which takes place in short-term memory is auditory encoding.
+Auditory processes occur to help someone rehearse a piece of information in a different manner from which it was perceived.

-For instance, after taking a quick glance at a phone number posted on the fridge in the kitchen, you continue to repeat the number to yourself while you head to the living room in search of your phone (visual perception but auditory encoding).
-Without any form of rehearsal, you likely will only be able to recall a couple of digits by the time you find the phone.
+For example, imagine yourself trying to remember a phone number.
+After glancing at a phone number posted on the fridge in the kitchen, you repeat the number to yourself while heading to the living room in search of your phone (visual perception but auditory encoding).
+Without any rehearsal, you may only be able to recall a few digits when you find the phone.

-The capacity of the short-term memory (how many pieces of information it can hold) is still a matter of avid research among scientists.
-In the 1950s, before the Atkinson-Shiffrin model was presented, American psychologist George Miller, who is hailed as one of the founders of cognitive psychology, proposed his theory that, on average, the short-term memory can hold seven plus or minus two bits of information.
+The capacity of short-term memory (how many pieces of information it can hold) is still a matter of avid research among scientists.
+In the 1950s, before the Atkinson-Shiffrin model was presented, American psychologist George Miller, who is hailed as one of the founders of cognitive psychology, proposed his theory that, on average, short-term memory can hold bits of information.

-More modern research has pointed to the fact that the actual capacity of the short-term memory depends on several factors.
-These include familiarity with or relevance of the information being stored, as well as the size of the information (such as short words versus long words or 3-digit numbers versus 10-digit numbers)
+More modern research has pointed to the fact that the actual capacity of short-term memory depends on several factors.
+These include familiarity with or relevance of the information stored, as well as the size of the information (such as short words versus long words or three-digit numbers versus 10-digit numbers).

-Connected to Miller's theory, is the idea that "chunking" can be used to improve the short-term memory.
-For instance, 8-2-6-4-9-7 represents 6 different bits of information whereas 82-64-97 are only three and are likely easier for an individual to commit to their short-term memory.
+Connected to Miller's theory is the idea that "chunking" can be used to improve short-term memory.
+Chunking psychology, as it's sometimes called, can make absorbing and remembering information easier.
+For instance, 8-2-6-4-9-7 represents six different bits of information, whereas 82-64-97 are only three and may be more accessible for individuals to commit to their short-term memory.

 Long-Term Store Or Long-Term Memory

-Usually, when we speak of our memories, we are referring to the long-term memory store as described by the modal model of memory.
-It is a permanent (lifelong) store of memories which are received from the short-term store.
-The long-term memory holds all the information we know but are not consciously aware of at any given moment.
-According to the Atkinson-Shiffrin model information is continually being perceived by the sensory registers, attended to and encoded by the short-term memory, then passed on to the long-term memory which has a limitless capacity.
+When speaking of memories, many people refer to the long-term memory store as described by the modal model of memory.
+Long-term store is a permanent (lifelong) store of memories received from the short-term store.
+Long-term memory holds all the information people know but are not consciously thinking of at any moment.
+According to the Atkinson-Shiffrin model, information is continually perceived by the sensory registers, attended to and encoded by the short-term memory, then passed on to the long-term memory with a limitless capacity.

-Storage in the long-term memory can take different forms with visual, auditory and semantic (having some meaning assigned to it) being the most common.
-Furthermore, out of these three, semantic is the most used level of storage in the long-term memory.
-Extensions of the Atkinson-Shiffrin model, such as the levels of the processing model, often point to semantic encoding as the best way to ensure retention of information in the long-term memory.
+Storage in long-term memory can take different forms, with visual, auditory, and semantic being the most common.
+Furthermore, of these three, semantics is the most used storage level in long-term memory.
+Extensions of the Atkinson-Shiffrin model, such as the levels of the processing model, often point to semantic encoding as the best way to ensure the retention of information in long-term memory.

-There are several ways to improve your long-term memory, including what is called the spacing effect.
-It involves taking breaks between learning new information, that is, spacing out your learning.
-During the break, however, you should refrain from engaging in other activities which will interfere with your brain processing, encoding and storing the information you have just learned.
-Thus, students studying for an exam may see better results regarding how much they recall if instead of studying for a 2-hour block, they break it up into smaller segments with quiet time in-between.
+There are several ways to improve your long-term memory, including the spacing effect.
+This effect involves taking breaks between learning new information by spacing out your learning.
+During the break, refrain from engaging in other activities that could interfere with your brain processing, encoding, and storing the information you have learned.
+Students studying for an exam may see better results regarding how much they recall if, instead of studying for a two-hour block, they break it up into smaller segments with quiet time in between.

 Strengths Of The Modal Model Of Memory

-One of the greatest strengths of the modal model is its simplicity: 3 separate stores with information moving along from one store to the next.
-The model is both easy to explain and easy to understand.
-It, however, still retains some measure of thoroughness as it looks at how information is handled in each of the stores.
+One of the strengths of the modal model is its simplicity: three separate stores with information moving along from one store to the next.
+The model can be easy to explain and understand.
+However, it still retains some measure of thoroughness as it looks at how information is handled in each store.
+Other strengths may include the following.

-The modal model of memory it provides expansive coverage of the short-term memory, in particular.
-This has allowed other researchers to create a vast body of experimental data about different aspects of the short-term memory as described by Atkinson and Shiffrin.
+The modal model of memory provides expansive coverage of short-term memory.
+These studies have allowed other researchers to create a vast body of experimental information about different aspects of short-term memory, as described by Atkinson and Shiffrin.

-Among psychologist, the most well-known case of amnesia is perhaps that of Henry Molaison, referred to as Patient HM.
-For over 50 years, Molaison was the subject of numerous studies into how memories are formed and where they are stored.
-At age 27, he had undergone brain surgery for epilepsy in which a portion of his brain was removed.
-As a result of the procedure, Molaison was left with acute amnesia where his short-term memory was intact, but he was unable to form some types of new long-term memories.
+Among psychologists, the most well-known case of amnesia may be that of Henry Molaison, sometimes referred to as Patient HM.
+For over 50 years, Molaison was the subject of numerous studies about how memories are formed and where they are stored.
+At age 27, he had undergone brain surgery for epilepsy, where a portion of his brain was removed.
+As a result of the procedure, Molaison was left with acute amnesia, where his short-term memory was intact, but he could not form some new long-term memories.